Consider making a technical presentation and/or Chairing a Session at the 26th IPEC in San Antonio, Oct. 7-9, 2019.

 Chairs will be provided with a full list of all presentations to be made in their session.
 This list will contain complete contact information for the primary author/presenter.
 Changes in the session prior to the conference will be communicated to Chairs by e-mail as quickly as possible after they occur.

-All talks are scheduled for a total of 25 minutes (which includes time for Q & A if time allows).
+All talks are scheduled for a total of 20 minutes (followed by 5 minutes of Q & A).

 Information such as session room assignments and specific presentation times in each session is available in the conference agenda and will also be available in the Book of Abstracts distributed at conference check-in.

 Chairs should be prepared to give a brief introduction to the subject matter just prior to the time for the first scheduled talk.
 Chairs should also request a brief bio from each session speaker for use in introducing presentations during the session.

 Please contact each speaker by e-mail prior to the conference dates to find out when they are arriving and where they are staying.
 Arrival dates and hotel registrations will help you confirm that all speakers are present before a session is scheduled to begin.
 Sources to confirm this information include the conference sign-in sheets and the conference hotel registration desk.
 Conference on-site administrators will also work with you to determine which of your speakers have arrived for a given session, etc.